 The following three options are available when filing a petition with the court:

 - The cheapest filing option involves doing it yourself.
 The interested party would simply visit their local county courthouse and complete what is known as the “Marchman Act Package.”
 After submitting the package to the court, however, any miscalculations or additional mistakes are considered their responsibility.
 Although this cost-friendly option is popular, it can become more costly in the end due to overlooked details and human error.

 - The interested party would hire an attorney to file for them.
-Although this option is the most expensive, it is also the most expedient and error-safe method of filing.
+Although hiring a qualified professional is the most expensive, it is also the most expedient and error-safe method of filing.
 Typical retainers for this process run anywhere between $7,500 and $9,500 depending upon the reputation of the attorney and scope of services provided.
 In the end, many families are happy that they chose this method.

-- Hiring a comprehensive intervention counselor is also a viable, effective way to file a petition.
+- Hiring a comprehensive intervention counselor is also a viable, effective way to petition the court.
 Essentially, a comprehensive intervention counselor—also known as a certified interventionist—creates, implements, and monitors an individualized treatment plan.
 Generally, the cost of hiring a comprehensive intervention counselor is approximately half that required to hire an attorney.